truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/40-linked-discourses-with-moggallana.md

 direct knowledge with help from the Teacher, it's me."

 <!--pg-->
-### N 40.5 A Question About the Dimension of Infinite Space *Ākāsānañcāyatanapañhāsutta*
+### SN 40.5 A Question About the Dimension of Infinite Space *Ākāsānañcāyatanapañhāsutta*

 "They speak of this thing called the 'dimension of infinite space'.
 What is the dimension of infinite space?
 It occurred to me: 'It's when a